geekychandan/AdaptiveBitrateStream/README.md

   ## Services
    **Upload Service**

-   -*Chunking*: Splits video files into chunks on the client side.
+   *Chunking*: Splits video files into chunks on the client side.

-   -*Multi-Part Upload*: Uploads video chunks to S3 and reassembles them into a single file.
+   *Multi-Part Upload*: Uploads video chunks to S3 and reassembles them into a single file.

   **Watch Service**

-    -*Signed URLs*: Generates signed URLs for secure video playback.
+  *Signed URLs*: Generates signed URLs for secure video playback.

-  -*Database Integration*: Retrieves video details from PostgreSQL.
+  *Database Integration*: Retrieves video details from PostgreSQL.

   **Transcoder Service**

-    -Video Transcoding: Uses FFMPEG to convert videos into multiple bitrates and formats.
+  Video Transcoding: Uses FFMPEG to convert videos into multiple bitrates and formats.

-  -Adaptive Bitrate Streaming: Generates HLS and Dash manifests for adaptive streaming.
+  Adaptive Bitrate Streaming: Generates HLS and Dash manifests for adaptive streaming.

 ## Made By